What is Value Based Pricing?

 This pricing model is not suitable for every type of business.
 Companies commonly use value-based pricing in highly competitive and price-sensitive markets or when selling add-ons to other products or services.

 Businesses that offer unique or high-worth products and services are better positioned to take advantage of the value-based pricing strategy.
-Some industries that use value-based pricing schemes include SaaS, cosmetics, technology, and fashion.
+Some industries that use value-based pricing schemes include SaaS, AI, cosmetics, technology, and fashion.

 Types of value-based pricing